MicrosoftDocs/well-architected/well-architected/service-guides/azure-kubernetes-service.md

 > [!div class="checklist"]
 >
-> - (Cluster) Use a template-based deployment using Bicep, Terraform, or others.
+> - (Cluster) **Infrastructure as code (IaC) deployment approach** Use a template-based deployment using Bicep, Terraform, or others.
 Make sure that all deployments are repeatable, traceable, and stored in a source code repo.
 >
+> - (Cluster and Workload) **Automate infrastructure and workload deployments** Use standard software solutions to manage, integrate, and automate the deployment of your cluster and workloads.
+Integrate deployment pipelines with your source control system and incorporate automated tests.
+>
-> - (Cluster) Build an automated process to ensure your clusters are bootstrapped with the necessary cluster-wide configurations and deployments.
+>   Build an automated process to ensure your clusters are bootstrapped with the necessary cluster-wide configurations and deployments.
 This is often performed using GitOps.
+>
-> - (Workload) Use a repeatable and automated deployment processes for your workload within your software development lifecycle.
+>   Use a repeatable and automated deployment processes for your workload within your software development lifecycle.
-> - (Cluster) Enable diagnostics settings to ensure control plane or core API server interactions are logged.
-> - (Cluster and Workload) Review the [Best practices for monitoring Kubernetes with Azure Monitor](/azure/azure-monitor/best-practices-containers) to determine the best monitoring strategy for your workloads.
+> - (Cluster and Workload) **Implement a comprehensive monitoring strategy.** Collect logs and metrics so you can monitor the health of the workload, identify trends in performance and reliability, and troubleshoot problems.
+Review the [Best practices for monitoring Kubernetes with Azure Monitor](/azure/azure-monitor/best-practices-containers) and the Well-Architected [Recommendations for designing and creating a monitoring system](/azure/well-architected/operational-excellence/observability) to determine the best monitoring strategy for your workloads.
+>
+>    Enable diagnostics settings to ensure control plane or core API server interactions are logged.
+>
-> - (Workload) The workload should be designed to emit telemetry that can be collected, which should also include liveliness and readiness statuses.
+>    The workload should be designed to emit telemetry that can be collected, which should also include liveliness and readiness statuses.
-> - (Cluster and Workload) Use chaos engineering practices that target Kubernetes to identify application or platform reliability issues.
+> - (Cluster and Workload) **Implement testing in production strategies.** Testing in production uses real deployments to validate and measure an application's behavior and performance in the production environment.
+Use chaos engineering practices that target Kubernetes to identify application or platform reliability issues.
-> - (Workload) Optimize your workload to operate and deploy efficiently in a container.
-> - (Cluster and Workload) Enforce cluster and workload governance using Azure Policy.
+> - (Cluster and Workload) **Enforce cluster and workload governance using Azure Policy.** Azure Policy helps ensure consistent compliance with organizational standards, automates policy enforcement, and provides centralized visibility and control over your resources.
+Review the [Azure policies](#azure-policies) section to learn more about the available built-in policies for AKS.
 > - (Cluster and Workload) **Make workloads more sustainable by optimizing cost.** Making workloads more [sustainable and cloud efficient](../sustainability/sustainability-get-started.md), requires combining efforts around _cost optimization_, _reducing carbon emissions_, and _optimizing energy consumption_.
 Optimizing the application's cost is the initial step in making workloads more sustainable.
 Learn how to build sustainable and efficient AKS workloads, in [Sustainable software engineering principles in Azure Kubernetes Service (AKS)](/azure/aks/concepts-sustainable-software-engineering).

 ### Recommendations